 When to schedule

-For many triathletes, this phase is at the end of the competition or race season referred to the “off” or “out of season”.
+For many triathletes, this phase is at the end of the competition or race season also referred to the “off” or “out of season” training phase.
 If the athlete has more than 1 peak macrocycle, then a transition period is included after their first peak before they ramp up for their second peak.
 The goal of this phase is to allow time for athletes to physically and mentally rejuvenated.
-Therefore, this phase is characterized by very low intensity, low volume workload.
+Therefore, this phase is characterized by very low intensity and low volume workload.

+How long this phase lasts is dependent on the athlete’s experience, motivation, and their next season race schedule and goals.
 This Transition phase of the macrocycle is typically used for vacations, active recovery, participating in other sports, resistance training to recover muscular strength and weight gain to recover pounds lost during endurance training.
-How long this phase lasts is dependent on the athlete’s experience, motivation, and next season race schedule

-As already mentioned this period can be scheduled between macros within a race season or at the end for physically and psychology.
-Maintain some fitness, an athlete is discouraged for participating in events, except a local 5k for fun or another fitness challenge.
-Athletes need to be wise about stress on bodies.
-Keep activity low intensity.
+The idea is to maintain some fitness with unstructured training.
+I discourage an athlete from participating in events, except a local 5k for fun or a FUN fitness challenge.
+Athletes should be mindful about stressing their bodies to fatigue.
+Keep activity low intensity, short duration.
 If athletes initiate a preparation phase before their body and mind are ready, they risk illness and injury.